metta-systems/libsss/doc/spec.md

 Given our initiator state from negotiation and next free stream id (32 bits) we can know what LSID from the other side will be - if we're initiator, then other end LSID is our LSID+1, otherwise other end LSID is our LSID-1.
 We need unique USID for this stream and USID for its parent stream to inititate a new stream regardless of channel switching.
 Parent must be already attached to initiate a sub-stream, so LSID is enough to distinguish parent stream in wire protocol, even thought USID might have been used internally.

+Stream immediately starts sending data, so receiver must be able to start reception.
+Some sort of window should be used to keep flow control.
+First message in the stream may be borrowing the window from its parent stream until it establishes own window.

 #### 4.2.3 ACK frame

 The ACK frame is sent to inform the peer which packets have been received, as well as which packets are still considered missing by the receiver (the contents of missing packets may need to be re-sent).